 5.2.1 Equality issues are implicit in the information provided.
 The differences shown illustrate that there are different levels of need and of outcomes across the city.
-Additional equality analysis of the information provided is undertaken.
+Additional equality analysis of the information provided is undertaken, and the detailed information already provided to clusters is powerful intelligence that can be used to help focus priorities and narrow the gap.